About Marc Roper

 Supporting Men of All Ages

 Marc has a special commitment to supporting men—young men finding their place in the world, husbands and fathers balancing life’s pressures, and older men seeking purpose and peace in later chapters of life.
 He role models strength, vulnerability, and resilience, helping men step into the lives they truly want to lead.
+Marc volunteers weekly with Queensland Corrective Services as a Prison Chaplain, bringing compassionate presence and support to men across two male correctional facilities in Brisbane, particularly during times of heightened vulnerability.

 Guiding Young Men Toward Their Future